13 Tips on Self-Publishing Success

 before they even begin writing the manuscript.
 “Oftentimes we see people go into self-publishing with no more forethought than they would use to order a meal at a fancy restaurant,” says Frank.

-Sometimes, too, a book shepherd has
+Sometimes, too, a book shepherd has connections and proven

-that can benefit the aspiring author.
+strategies that can benefit the aspiring author.

 “I’ve developed relationships with national distributors,” says book shepherd Gail Kearns of To Press and Beyond, “and if the product is great and the price is right,